 Fear not the Black Bear!

 Your chances of seeing a black bear while even doing just a short hike in Lake Tahoe are pretty good!

 The best advice I got when I was a young Boy Scout camping in Lake Tahoe was, “If you’re being chased by a bear, climb a tree.
 If it follows you up, it’s a black bear and not a brown bear.”
-Yeah thanks.
-Hopefully we’ll learn more than that here.
+Yeah, thanks.

 About Black Bears